Taylor Caldwell: Biography

 She was an outspoken conservative and for a time wrote for the John Birch Society's monthly journal American Opinion and even associated with the antisemitic Liberty Lobby.
+Caldwell was even involved in the founding of the New York Conservative Party.

 Her memoir, On Growing Up Tough, appeared in 1971, consisting of many edited-down articles from American Opinion.
 Around 1970, she became interested in reincarnation.
 She had become friends with well-known occultist author Jess Stearn, who suggested that the vivid detail in her many historical novels was actually subconscious recollection of previous lives.
 She agreed to be hypnotized and undergo "past life regression" to disprove reincarnation.
 However, according to Stearn's book, The Search for a Soul – Taylor Caldwell's Psychic Lives (1973), Caldwell instead began to recall her own past lives – eleven in all, including one on the "lost" continent of Atlantis.

 In 1972, she married William Everett Stancell, a retired real estate developer, but divorced him in 1973.
 In 1978, she married William Robert Prestie, a Canadian 17 years her junior.
 This led to difficulties with her children.
-She had a long dispute with her daughter Judith over the estate of Judith's father.
-In 1979, Judith committed suicide.
+She had a long dispute with her daughter Judith Goodman over the estate of Judith's father.
+In 1979, Judith died by suicide at the age of 47.

 Also in 1979, Caldwell suffered a stroke, which left her unable to speak, though she could still write (she had been deaf since about 1965).
-Her daughter Peggy accused Prestie of abusing and exploiting Caldwell, and there was a legal battle over her substantial assets.
+Her daughter Mary Margaret Fried accused Prestie of abusing and exploiting Caldwell, and there was a legal battle over her substantial assets.